 Once you have made your initial investment then you will need to monitor your investment regularly to ensure it stays on track.
 For more details on the process of buying individual shares, visit our article "How to buy shares".
 Remember, you are investing for the long term, so don't fall into the trap of over-monitoring your portfolio and making too many changes, as you could miss the upside of your investment and the costs will mount up.

-If you have not used up your annual ISA allowance then you can place your shares within an ISA and enjoy tax-free returns.
+If you have not used up your annual ISA allowance, then you can place your shares within an ISA and enjoy tax-free returns.
 Investment in an ISA is free of Capital Gains Tax on any growth or Income Tax on any dividends paid.
 The current ISA annual allowance is £20,000 (2021/22).
 Check out our list of the best Stocks & Shares ISAs.

 How much does it cost to buy shares?